gradle/gradle/design-docs/dependency-management.md

 - Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

+## Story: Dependency resolution result exposes consumer that is not a module version

+This story exposes different kinds of consumers for a dependency graph.

+- Result `root.id` should return a `ProjectComponentIdentifier` when a project configuration is resolved.
+- Result `root.id` should return an opaque `ComponentIdentifier` implementation when any other kind of configuration is resolved.
+    - This implementation should use the configuration's display name for the component display name.

+### Test coverage

+- `root.id` has the correct type when resolving a script classpath.
+- `root.id` has the correct type when resolving a project configuration.
+- `root.id` has the correct type when there is a dependency cycle between projects.
+- Update dependency report tests to reflect the change in root id display name.

+### Open issues

+- Is it a bit of a stretch to call some of these consumers a 'component'?
+- Sync this up with the variant resolution stories below.
+When resolving a native component's dependencies, the `root` should represent the consuming native component.

 ## Story: Dependency resolution result exposes local component instances that are not module versions